Finomnis/ws2812-flexio/README.md

   Example: For a strip with [332 SK6805 pixels](https://www.ipixelleds.com/index.php?id=923), we can achieve $100.000 / (332*3 + 30) = 97.5$ fps.

-  Be aware that this framerate is only realistic for the DMA based driver; at the blocking driver, additional time gets lost while the next frame gets computed.
+  Be aware that this framerate is only realistic for the DMA based writes; with blocking writes, additional time gets lost while the next frame gets computed.

 # Examples